 By Heather Leibowitz

-Heather Leibowitz is the director of Environment New York, a statewide advocacy organization.
+Heather Leibowitz is the director of Environment New York, a statewide environmental advocacy organization.